valdimarHR/hisCompRepo/Skil3_hopur14/README.txt

 New features from last release:
 - New stunning and easy to use user interface.
-- Not possibe to put dates in the future, pop up window with error.
-- Data is not permanently deleted, only not shown.
-  Still in database but flagged deleted.
-- Possible to edit connections between Scientists and computers in a easy way.
+- Possible to edit connections between Scientists and computers in an easy way.
 - Pop up windows when text is put where number is expected.
 - Pop up windows if person dies before they are born.
 - Message in status bar after an edit is submitted.